pyglet/pyglet/doc/programming_guide/windowing.rst

 cancels the operation.
 They only return path information; your code is responsible for opening or saving the file data.

-Both :py:class:`FileOpenDialog` and :py:class:`FileSaveDialog` accept
+Both :py:class:`~pyglet.window.dialog.FileOpenDialog` and :py:class:`~pyglet.window.dialog.FileSaveDialog` accept
 ``filetypes`` as a list of ``(label, pattern)`` tuples.

 Use wildcard patterns (recommended), and separate multiple extensions in one